MarcoLoPinto/Totally-Random-Battle-Simulator/README.md

 ```
 2. Once created, save it and import in the browser, and it will do the magic!
 Easy, isn't it?
 (OoO)

+##METHOD 2

+1. Click the "SET MANUALLY" button
+2. Fill all the necessary fields
+3. Click add to add the player
+4. Once all players are created, click "READY!"

 ## News

 1. +Now you can see the life of the players!
 2. +Modified graphics a bit.
-3. -removed Herobrine
+3. +Added manual creation of players!
+4. -Removed Entity0

 ## To-Do

-1. Add manual generation of the players
-2. Add graphics in battle and better background
-3. Major releases that came out of my mind
+1. Major releases that came out of my mind